-1. Develop additional or alternate water resources by the SFPUC or one or more Wholesale Customers;

-Implement the physical facilities comprising the WSIP by December 31, 2015;

-3. Approve wheeling proposals by Wholesale Customers;

-4. Approve new wholesale customers and water exchange or cost sharing agreements with other water suppliers;

-5. Provide additional water to San Jose and/or Santa Clara;

-6. Offer permanent status to San Jose and/or Santa Clara;
+- Develop additional or alternate water resources by the SFPUC or one or more Wholesale Customers; - Implement the physical facilities comprising the WSIP by December 30, 2021; - 3.
+Approve wheeling proposals by Wholesale Customers; - 4.
+Approve new wholesale customers and water exchange or cost sharing agreements with other water suppliers; - 5.
+Provide additional water to San Jose and/or Santa Clara; - 6.
+Offer permanent status to San Jose and/or Santa Clara;

-7. Reduce or terminate supply to San Jose and/or Santa Clara;

-8. Provide additional water to Wholesale Customers in excess of the Supply Assurance to meet their projected future water demands; and

-9. Offer a corresponding volumetric increase in the Supply Assurance.
+- 7. Reduce or terminate supply to San Jose and/or Santa Clara; - Provide additional water to Wholesale Customers in excess of the Supply Assurance to meet their projected future water demands; - 9.
+Offer a corresponding volumetric increase in the Supply Assurance; and - 10.
+Implement the Hetch Hetchy Water and Power projects listed in Attachment R-2.